Tidal disruption event rates across cosmic time: forecasts for LSST, Roman, and JWST and their constraints on the supermassive black hole mass function: Rate forecasts for wide-field surveys

 Because our analysis adopts a shallower, flux-limited selection than the full LSST alert stream, we expect a higher completeness for rapidly evolving TDEs than implied by these studies.
 Given these selection effects, perhaps ``only'' thousands of TDEs will be classified photometrically each year-- and tens at $z>1$ given blind searches.

 LSST's strength is in constraining the overall normalization of the TDE rate at low and intermediate redshifts.
-This anchors the rates calculated from Roman and JWST TDE samples, allowing them to be more discriminating between SMBH mass function models.
+This anchors the rates calculated from Roman and JWST TDE samples, allowing those surveys to more effectively discriminate between SMBH mass function models.
 In Section~\ref{sec:testing}, we show that even coarse statistical summaries of the LSST TDE population — such as the total yield and median redshift — can already place meaningful constraints on the redshift evolution of the low-mass SMBH mass function.